nogibjj/Cirun_IDS721/README.md

 Change the number in url to modify the number of queens

 # Project 2 Summary:
-try this: http://18.222.52.183:3000/cal/1+2*12-9
+In this project, I built a simple calculator API service with flask and docker.
+And pushed the image to AWS ECR and deployed to AWS ECS fargate cluster. try this: http://18.222.52.183:3000/cal/1+2*12-9

 ### Tutorial